 Fry the Fish.
-Fry the fish in a dutch oven, deep fryer or outside propane fish fryer in peanut or canola oil heated to 375 degrees fahrenheit until crisp and gold brown.
+Fry the fish in a dutch oven, deep fryer or outside propane fish fryer in peanut or canola oil heated to 375 degrees Fahrenheit until crisp and gold brown.
 This usually takes 5-7 minutes.
-Remove from oil and allow to drain on a baking rack with a paper towel covered baking sheet underneath.
+Remove from oil and allow to drain on a wire rack (like a regular baking or cooling rack) with a paper towel lined baking sheet underneath.

 Tips for Making the Best Fried Fish

 - When cooking for a group, frying up fillets is best.
 This makes sure no one accidentally swallows any of those tiny fish bones!

 - Additionally, cutting fillets into smaller strips or into “nugget” sized pieces ensures a good even, crispy cook and is genius when feeding a crowd.

 - Keeping the oil at a steady temperature is must.
 Use a thermometer to make sure the oil doesn’t cool off or get too hot.
 The former results in wimpy, soggy fish, the latter in undercooked, overly browned fish.

 - Put just a few pieces of fish in the hot oil at a time.
 This allows the fish plenty of room to evenly cook and get a nice crunch, while also not cooling off the oil by introducing too many fish pieces into it at once.

 There’s nothing quite like a fish fry to bring together family, friends and neighbors.
 Whether you’re hosting your first fish fry or you’re 50th, here are some of my favorite fish fry essentials from Amazon for an successful, easy event!